sandro-castillo-ysoft/mail-dotnet/README.md

 ```

 #### OAuth2 Send
+Allows sending emails by impersonating a user, this works only in a domain setting.

 ##### Microsoft Graph (aka Office365)
+Requires an Office365 impersonating account and App Registration created through Azure Portal.
 App Registration must be given Administrator Consent and acces to https://graph.microsoft.com/Mail.Send .
 ```
 MailingProvider provider = new MicrosoftGraphProvider(